-Where the loan relates to property development by a second person (even if related to the issuer), the issuers should ensure that funds raised by the issue of Secured Notes are only
+Where the loan relates to property development by a second person (even if related to the issuer), the issuers should ensure that funds raised by the issue of Secured Notes are only provided to the developer in stages, based on external evidence of the progress of the development.

-At 30 September 2023, the company continues to comply with Benchmark 8, as per Prospectus No.13 dated 15 November 2022.
+At 31 December 2023, the company continues to comply with Benchmark 8, as per Prospectus No.13 dated 15 November 2022.